Transfer Credit Information

 - Major Area deficiencies must be met with major area electives.

-- For students who have English as a Second Language (ESL): All ESL courses must be completed prior to taking college level courses.
-Students meet with their academic advisor to discuss ESL placement test results.
-(CCA students complete ESL at the community college.)
+- For students who have English as a Second Language (ESL): All developmental ESL courses must be completed.
+Students meet with their admissions advisor to discuss ESL placement test results.
+CCA students complete ESL at the community college.

+Age of Credit.
 Program Chairs recommend standards for the age of credit that can be applied to courses in their disciplines.
+These are on file with the Office of the Registrar.

 Maintaining the Transfer Course Database